awsdocs/amazon-lumberyard-user-guide/doc_source/configurator-projects.md

 ### Default Template<a name="project-configurator-default-template"></a>

 The **Default** template builds on the **Empty** template and enables the following gems to provide basic features for game development:
-+ **Amazon GameLift** – Provides flow graph nodes for using this service and creating game sessions
++ **Amazon GameLift** – Provides capabilities to use this service and create game sessions
 + **Camera** – Includes a basic camera component for runtime rendering
 + **ChatPlay** – Includes the interface for triggering events based on Twitch chat activity
 + **Cloud Canvas** – Provides visual scripting capabilities to power your game backend with AWS services